microsoft/semantic-kernel/docs/decisions/0035-automatic-tool-calling-controls.md

 1. Developers should be able to control how many tool calls (and subsequent model calls) are performed for a single request
 2. Chosen control(s) should be easy for developers to understand and utilize
-3. No breaking changes to abstractions
+3. No breaking changes to v1 abstractions
-4. Do not expose more than necessary

 ## Considered Options